rsanchezgarc/deepEMhancer/README.md

 7) Optionally, you can remove the folder, since deepemhancer will be available anywhere once you activate the environment

-### Install from PyPI.
-Simple but does not work with GPU, which makes the program quite slow
-<br><br>Steps:
+### Anaconda cloud:

-1) Optional but recommended.
-Create a fresh environment (e.g conda environment)
+1) Create a conda environment with the required dependencies

 ```
-conda create -n deepEMhancer_env python=3.6
+conda env create -f deepEMhancer_env.yml  -n deepEMhancer_env
 ```

-2) If using environments:<br>
-Activate the environment.
-You always need to activate the environment before executing deepEMhancer if it was installed in an environment
+2) Activate the environment.
+You always need to activate the environment before executing deepEMhancer

 ```
 conda activate deepEMhancer_env